PostHog/posthog.com/contents/blog/brand.md

 One of the most important things we did was to [create an Ideal Customer Profile](/newsletter/ideal-customer-profile-framework).

 When we launched, we weren't sure quite how focused we'd need to be on engineers versus product managers.
-After launching, we realized that we could go all-in on engineers and technical founders, who make up around 80% of our users.
+After launching, we realized that we could go all-in on engineers and technical founders, who now make up around 80% of our users.
 Our brand and product has become more oriented towards these users as a result.

-Here are some specific ways we got more specific for this audience after we clarified it:
+Here are some ways we got more specific for this audience after we zeroed-in on it:

 * We added API examples to our website.